nablarch/nablarch-document/en/application_framework/application_framework/libraries/database/universal_dao.rst

  }

 .. important::
-   When processing large amounts of data using deferred loading, care should be taken to ensure that transaction control is not executed during processing.

    Depending on the RDBMS used, if transaction control is performed while a cursor is open, the cursor will be closed.
-   Therefore, if transaction control is performed during processing of large amounts of data using deferred loading, the deferred loading will refer to a cursor that has already been closed, resulting in an error.
+   Note that this may result in an error when transaction control is performed during processing of large amounts of data using lazy loading, as it may refer to a cursor that has already been closed.
-   In particular, in the case of which specifies :ref:`the commit interval in batch processing <loop_handler-commit_interval>` , if the commit interval is reached while data to be processed still exists, the cursor will be closed with the commit and subsequent data, the data cannot be processed and the process ends abnormally.
+   Avoid this by adjusting the cursor behavior according to the manual provided by the database vendor, or by paging to avoid handling large amounts of data.

 .. _universal_dao-search_with_condition: